open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-bug-hunt.md

 * It should be about an existing feature.
 Not wishing for enhancement.
 * It should be reproducible.
 Otherwise, your computer is the only one which suffers from this issue.
 * How did you find the issue.
-* Image/screenshots of the issue.
+* Image/screen shots of the issue.
 * As detailed as possible.

 ## Writing Manual Test Cases